ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 }
 ```

+ServiceCollectionExtensions are just ways to configure all the services for a specific function under one roof.
+They are Extension methods for `IServiceCollection`.  `AddServerSideBlazor` just adds all the necessary services for Blazor Server, such as `NavigationManager` and `IJSRuntime`.

+`AddServerSideHttpClient` is defined in CEC.Blazor.Hydra/Extensions if you want to see a ServiceCollectionExtension implementation.

-`Config` sets up the *Middleware* that gets run by the web server.
-We'll break this down into sections
+`Configure` sets up the *Middleware* run by the web server.
+We'll break this down into sections.

-The first section is bulk standard implementation for a ASPNetCore web server.
+The first section is ASPNetCore web server standard implementation.

 ```c#
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)